 Press ENTER

 to return to the message list.
+To exit mail

 , type q

-at the ?
+again at the ?

-prompt and then press ENTER
+prompt and hit ENTER

 .